youngilk1024/youngilk1024.github.io/category/projects.md

 <p class="message">
     <b> Alternative approach for Transparency of IoT ecosystems @ <i>UC Irvine</i></b><br>
     <span style="font-size:80%">
-    (In submission)
-    Instead of continuous broadcasts from IoT devices, Discovery-Based PAISA (DB-PAISA) enables a user-initiated approach.
+    Instead of continuous broadcasts from IoT devices, Discovery-Based PAISA (DB-PAISA) [PETS'2025] enables a user-initiated approach.
     IoT devices only send their information when they receive requests from nearby users.
     It removes unnecessary runtime/traffic overheads incurred by PAISA when no users are around.
   </span>